JaniHarkonen/DumpEm/README.md

 ## TO DO

 # Repository tasks
-- [x] create a popup window for "Add"-option
-- [x] create a button for adding tabs (fitted workspaces) to a tabbed viewer
-- [ ] create "Edit"-mode for workspaces
+- [ ] re-write SymbolList for minimum viable product
+- [ ] add/refine edit mode for/of other components

 - [ ] improve existing components
 - [ ] determine what components should be created